SandisKlotins/ai_minmax_primitive_game/README.md

 ## Optimizations
 With point pool capped at 80 all outcomes get processed on average in 26 turns.
 With no optimization this can be a rough amount to process e.g. turn 25 would have 2^25 = 33554432 outcomes, however, a deduplication procedure is used.
 Deduplication is achieved by storing each outcome's stats in a tuple and appending it to a list of seen outcomes.
 If any of the following outcomes has the same values then it is not appended as a new option, instead that outcome's id gets added to exisitng outcome's previous_id set.
-This can be though of as a converging multiple outcomes into one outcome.
+This can be though of as converging multiple outcomes into one outcome.
 As a result we get couple of hundered options instead of millions.
 ![Alt text](./media/ex5.PNG?raw=true "Dedup example")